kudelskisecurity/luks2_patcher/README.md

 # Example

-If we want to change a value in the JSON area.
-Here is the way to proceed.
-First dump the json are:
+To change a value in the JSON area, here is the way to proceed.
+First dump the json area:
 ```bash
 $ ./luks2_patcher.py -d disk.img
 Found LUKS2 header of size 0x4000 bytes.